DanteA-tech/GLADV2/_posts/plans/2023-11-15-cptwarmup.md

 Create SASS files for styling, e.g., styles/main.scss.
 Utilize SASS features for styling the color display area, input fields, and buttons.
 JavaScript Functionality: Remains the same as previously outlined.
+3. RGB adjustor that takes an image and changes what the image looks like.
 2. Convert Messages into Binary for Color Display:
 HTML Structure: Similar to the previous plan.
 SASS Integration: